Step 1: Customer identification program (CIP)

 Institutions use EDD measures where necessary to demonstrate to regulators that they are aware of and managing increased risk.
 By integrating ShadowDragon’s OSINT capabilities, compliance teams can document the rationale for escalation decisions using preserved source data and investigative trails, thereby strengthening auditability and regulatory compliance.

-Step 7: Ongoing Monitoring
+Step 7: Ongoing monitoring

 KYC is not a one-time process; it requires continuous monitoring to ensure that customer behavior remains aligned with the risk profile established during onboarding and that new threats are identified in a timely manner.